CHINESE’S DRAGON BOAT

 The Chinese Dragon Boat features the head and tail of a dragon, a mythological creature regarded by the Chinese as having dominion over the waters and exercising control over rainfall.
 The head and tail are kept ashore during the year and are only affixed for the races.
 After they have been attached, it is necessary to bring the boat to life and a ceremony presided over by a Taoist priest amidst burning incense and exploding firecrackers.
 The eyes of the dragon head is dotted with paint and sacrificial paper money is put into the dragon’s mouth and then thrown into the water.

 The Dragon Boat Race traces its history to commemorate the life and death of a famous Chinese Scholar-stateman, Chu Yuan.
 Some three centuries BC, Chu Yuan served the King of Chu during the warring states period.
 As a loyal Minister, Chu Yuan at first enjoyed full confidence and respect of his sovereign.
 Eventually through the intrigues of his rivals, he was discredited and was never able to regain the emperor’s favour.
-On the fifth moon in the year 295 BC Chu Yuan plunged himself into the Milo River in the Hunan province.
+On the fifth moon in the year 295 BC Chu Yuan plunged himself into the

 The people who lived in the area jumped in their boats and rushed out in a vain search for him.
 This unsuccessful rescue attempt traces the history of what the Dragon Boat Race is and is being commemorate every year.